-Annual open enrollment marks an important time for you and your employees, as businesses can unveil updated benefits offerings and employees can adjust their current elections to meet their needs.
+Annual open enrollment marks an important time for you and your employees, as businesses can unveil updated medical plans and employees can adjust their current elections to meet their needs.

-But, perhaps more importantly, open enrollment also provides an opportunity for healthcare businesses to assess what benefits their employees are seeking, evaluate their current offerings, explore new options, and provide key benefits education to their workforce.
+But, perhaps more importantly, open enrollment also provides an opportunity for manufacturing companies to assess what benefits their employees are seeking, evaluate their current offerings, explore new options, and provide key benefits education to their workforce.

-That's the strategic approach G&A Partners recommends healthcare companies take to open enrollment.
+That's the strategic approach G&A Partners recommends manufacturing companies take to open enrollment.
 Each year, our benefits experts help small and mid-sized businesses plan and execute successful open enrollment periods.